-With more than 75 stalls in attendance, including our Thread Together van and staff from our Mental Health and Family Wellbeing team, the community enjoyed a free family and cultural celebration with artists, crafts people, and essential community service providers to Flinders View.
+With more than 75 stalls, including our Thread Together van and staff from Anglicare’s Mental Health and Family Wellbeing team, the community enjoyed a free family and cultural celebration with artists, crafts people, and essential community service providers to Flinders View.

 Live music, entertainment, dancing, activities for the whole family, as well as activities provided by stallholders, children’s rides, refreshments, food, and an Elders’ area were all available on the day.

 Anglicare Southern Queensland’s Cultural Capability Facilitator Olivene (Olly) Yasso said the event was a huge success.